 The four taught modules, on the Black Belt programme, are already on the existing Level 8 BSc (Hons.) in Quality Management & Technology degree.
 Eligible candidates, who already possess a full level 7 award, may decide to continue and complete the remaining credits for the BSc (Hons) Quality degree programme.

-Note: Only students who meet the normal entry requirements for the Level 8 degree programme will be allowed progress to the IT Sligo full BSc (Hons) Quality level 8 qualification.
+Note: Only applicants who meet the normal entry requirements for the Level 8 degree programme will be allowed progress to the ATU Sligo's full BSc (Hons) Quality level 8 degree qualification.